Open Now — 24/7 Plumbing

 3. Wear Masks

 Many plumbing projects can expose you to dangerous fumes with bacteria and toxic chemicals, especially while fixing a burst pipe or toilet drain.
-When inhaled, these fumes or contaminants are a huge health hazard and can cause severe lung damage and contribute to the risk of hearing loss; thus, plumbing and building codes make wearing a face mask compulsory, even for experienced professionals.
+When inhaled, these fumes or contaminants are a considerable health hazard and can cause severe lung damage and contribute to the risk of hearing loss; thus, plumbing and building codes make wearing a face mask compulsory, even for experienced professionals.

 4. Use The Garbage Disposal Properly